howard-yen/RetrievalTools/README.md

 > [!NOTE]
 > This repository is still under development, please be patient as I'm working on adding more features and improving the documentation!
 Check the TODOs section for more information.

+## Overview

+### Key Classes

+- `Encoder`: Fast encoding with dense models
+- `Corpus`: A collection of documents with ids, text, and other metadata
+- `Index`: A dense index that supports vector search with FAISS
+- `Retriever`: A retrieval model that supports different retrieval models

 ## Installation